 Work on the ice also changed.
 Although the men still carried the same equipment, they often spent longer hours on the ice.
 Steamers, because of their speed and larger crews, could drop off more sealing parties at greater distances than ever before.
 Although this allowed a single ship to cover more ice, it also meant the sealers were often not within walking distance of their vessel and could not return throughout the day with their catch.
 Instead, a process called ‘panning’ evolved, whereby the sealers dropped their pelts off at a designated ice pan – instead of the vessel – before returning to the hunt.
 At the end of each day, the steamer picked up its crew and visited each ice pan to retrieve the pelts.
 Although more efficient, this practice increased the likelihood that sealers would become lost on the ice in the fog or a sudden storm.

 Photographer unknown.
-Reproduced by permission of the Archives and Manuscripts Division (Coll.
-137 25.01.008), QE II Library, Memorial University, St. John's, NL.
+Reproduced by permission of Archives and Special Collections (Coll.
+137 25.01.008), Queen Elizabeth II Library, Memorial University of Newfoundland, St. John's, NL.